albertbup/deep-belief-network/README.md

 ## Installation
 I strongly recommend to use a [virtualenv](https://virtualenv.pypa.io/en/stable/) in order not to break anything of your current enviroment.

-Open a terminal and type the following line :
+Open a terminal and type the following line, it will install the package using pip:

         pip install git+git://github.com/albertbup/deep-belief-network.git